morgwai/guiced-servlet-jpa/sample/README.md

 1. Java 11 is required to build the app (newer versions will probably work too).
 1. The app requires an H2 dialect JDBC datasource/connection pool named `jdbc/queryRecordDataSource` to be configured on the server.
 You can change the dialect in [persistence.xml file](src/main/resources/META-INF/persistence.xml).
 1. Configure DB operation executor thread pool size accordingly to the size of the above connection pool in [ServletContextListener.getMainJpaThreadPoolSize()](src/main/java/pl/morgwai/samples/servlet_jpa/servlets/ServletContextListener.java).
-1. Until `servlet-jpa` reaches 1.0 milestone and is uploaded to some public maven repo, you need to build and install it to your local repo with `mvn install` command in its folder.
 1. After that, issue in the root folder of this sample app repo: `mvn package`

 This will produce a Java war in `target` subfolder that can be deployed to any Servlet container such as Jetty or Tomcat.